HenryKim12/image-steganography/README.md

 ### Steganography vs Cryptography

 Although steganography and cryptography both play a role in protecting data, they do so in distinct ways.
-Cryptography (encryption) transforms data into a format that becomes unreadable without a decryption key.
+Cryptography (encryption) transforms data into an unreadable format without a decryption key.
 Both symmetric (one key for encryption/decryption - ex.
 AES) and asymmetric (pair of keys for encryption/decryption - ex.
-RSA) forms of encryption manipulate the data and make it unaccessible without the appropriate key.
-However, Steganography does not transform the data, but hides it entirely.
-This makes it seem as if there is no hidden data to begin with.
-This can reduce chances of attack due to the hidden existence of data that is embedded in seemingly irrelevant data.
+RSA) forms of encryption manipulate the data and make it inaccessible without the appropriate key.
+However, Steganography does not transform the data but hides it entirely.
+This makes it seem as if there is no hidden data.
+This can reduce the chances of attack due to the hidden existence of data embedded in seemingly irrelevant data.

 ### LSB Replacement